Kinguin, Or Not To Kinguin, That Is The Question….

 Finally, we get to the big question, should you actually buy from Kinguin.

 It’s a tough question to answer really and one that asks a lot of questions of you as an individual.
 With everything we know, it seems like Kinguin is a bit of a lottery on whether the seller is going to be legit or not.

 One question that needs to be asked is whether your happy funding a business that has unwillingly allowed the use of illegal selling methods such as hacking and other means due to poor quality control practices?

-If the answer to that question is yes, then the second question that needs asking is whether or not you're willing to take the risk of buying a product which could potentially be broken, used or revoked by the provider down the road.
+If the answer to that question is yes, then the second question that needs asking is whether or not you’re willing to take the risk of buying a product that could potentially be broken, used or revoked by the provider down the road.

 If you’re nodding your head in a positive manner then you’re only a few clicks away from a tonne of game and software sellers who are waiting to provide you with a bargain.